authwit/book-NigerianBizOpsBlueprint/book.md

 Canadian entrepreneurs often bring what I call a ``systematic approach'' to market entry, which can be both a strength and a limitation.

-Focus areas for Canadian entrepreneurs:
+Focus areas for Canada-based entrepreneurs:

 \begin{enumerate}
     \item \textbf{Sector Compliance}